-LONDON — Wednesday's attack near the heart of Britain's democracy may have been shocking, but authorities have known for years that something like it was coming.
+LONDON — The terrorism-linked fire aboard a Tube train, the London Bridge attack and a similar one in March near the heart of Britain's democracy may have been shocking, but authorities have known for years that such incidents were coming.

 And yet more than 90 percent of the capital's police officers carry out their daily duties without a gun.
 Most rely on other tools to keep their city safe: canisters of mace, handcuffs, batons and occasionally stun-guns.

 The Metropolitan Police, which covers most of London, was founded in 1829 on the principle of "policing by consent" rather than by force.

 Giving everyday police officers guns sends the wrong message to communities, so this thinking goes, and can actually cause more problems than it solves.

 Although there are higher numbers of armed police guarding Parliament, the attacker who rushed its gates in March was shot dead by a relatively rare member of the country's security forces — one who had been trained to use a firearm.

 "None of us want to live in a police state"